geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 Yeah.
 Yeah. uh so next we have the decom

 ##### **Chrism** [[00:31:56](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1916)]
-yeah um so yeah so i mean in uh the long decomp um is done it's uh i mean it's running on everything except for if there's no shift support or uh ptx um yeah i mean obviously we can just do uh multiplication when we don't have shift support um i don't know yeah the reason i ended up yet is because it's i feel like a lot of the decomp stuff is like already hard enough to read and then like kind of multiplying by you know two to the whatever you're dividing by two to the whatever makes it even harder to read but i can just write a little helper that but you know
+yeah um so yeah so i mean in uh the long decomp um is done it's uh i mean it's running on everything except for if there's no shift support or uh PTX um yeah i mean obviously we can just do uh multiplication when we don't have shift support um i don't know yeah the reason i ended up yet is because it's i feel like a lot of the decomp stuff is like already hard enough to read and then like kind of multiplying by you know two to the whatever you're dividing by two to the whatever makes it even harder to read but i can just write a little helper that but you know

 ##### **Geohot** [[00:32:34](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1954)]
 that's that so that's not it's not a blocker i'm a repo blocker do we remove pdx i'm probably moving pdx i'm second it doesn't do anything for us yeah i mean yeah